Find Your Future in Brooklyn

 Graduation Requirements

 The LL.M. degree requires all students to complete 24 credits.
 Two courses – Fundamentals of American Law and Legal Writing & Research for LL.M.
 Students – are mandatory.
 No thesis credit is required.
-In addition to the general requirements, LL.M. students wishing to specialize in a particular area of law must earn at least 15 credits in that area.
+In addition to the general requirements, LL.M. students wishing to specialize in a particular area of law must earn a minimum of credits in that area.
+These specialties include Business Law (15 credits), Immigration and Refugee Law (10 credits), and Intellectual Property, Media, and Information Law (15 credits).

-LL.M. students can begin their studies in early August with Fundamentals of American Law, a 2-credit course.
-During the regular semester, students must also take the 3-credit course Legal Writing & Research for LL.M.
+LL.M. students begin their studies during the fall semester with Fundamentals of American Law, a 2-credit course designed to familiarize students with the legal system in the United States and provide them with the exposure to several significant areas of legal practice.
+They also take a 3-credit course, Legal Writing & Research for LL.M.
 Students.
 For this course, faculty members trained in linguistics and experienced in teaching ESL join the Brooklyn Law School writing and research faculty and work with students individually based on their needs.

 New York State Bar